-Automation, innovation, and engagement offer promise to tackle staff burnout and enhance organizational efficiency, sustainability
+Automation, innovation, and engagement offer promise to tackle staff burnout and enhance healthcare organization efficiency, sustainability

 By Chris Hayhurst | January 28, 2022